jmuzsik/blog/content/it/aws-overview.md

 - both are used for search within your applications

-**Kinesis:** to stream and alalyse real-time data on a massive scale
+**Kinesis:** to stream and analyse real-time data on a massive scale

 **Data-pipeline:** allows you to use data from one place to another